 We are excited to be able to offer this state approved training program to eligible senior students in our Cosmetology, Barbering, Cosmo/Barber and Esthetician programs.
-The externship program allows students to attend one day a week in an actual salon or spa (off campus) as a "free assistant" in place of one of their regularly scheduled school days.
+The externship program allows students to attend one day a week in an actual salon or spa as a "free assistant" in place of one of their regularly scheduled school days.
 This program is a privilege and students can participate if they show responsibility, 85% attendance, professionalism, and a "willing to learn" attitude and meet the states minimum hours guidelines.
-Based on salon availability.
+Participating in the externship is based on salon availability and may be limited in short courses like Esthetician.
 Being an extern is an option and we hope you take advantage of this opportunity.
-(Veteran students receiving Veterans funds cannot participate in off campus programs)